Sønderskov

 Sønderskov is a former manor house situated close to Brørup, 7 km southwest of Vejen, Vejen Municipality, in Southern Jutland, Denmark.
 The three-winged, white-washed main building dates from the 1620s and is surrounded by moats.
 It was listed on the Danish registry of protected buildings and places in 1918.
-It is now operated as a local historic museum.
+It is operated as a museum of local history.

 History

 Early history

-Yje first known owner of Sønderskov is Niels Lagesen Rudbek.
+The first known owner of Sønderskov was Niels Lagesen Rudbek.
 In 1390, he owned Sønderskov and Nielsbygaard.
-By 1448, S'nders kov had passed into the ownership of Jakob Nielsen through his marriage to the heir of its former owner.
+By 1448, Sønderskov had passed into the ownership of Jakob Nielsen through his marriage to the heir of its former owner.
 As he was not of noble descent he was not entitled to own a manor and he therefore chose to transfer the property to Ribe Cathedral Chapter.
-It is not known when exactly the cathedral chapter parted with the estate but it was by 1483 owned by Henrik Steen who was related to Jakob Nielsen's wife.
+It is not known when exactly the cathedral chapter parted with the estate but by 1483 it was owned by Henrik Steen, who was related to Jakob Nielsen's wife.

 Galskyt and Rosenkrantz

 On Steen's death Sønderskov was divided between his son Niels Steen and daughter Anne Steensdatter.
 Anne Steensdatter eventually took over her brother's share of the estate.
 She brought it into her marriage to Thomas Galskyt.
 Sønderskov remained in the Galskytte family until the end of the century.
 A new main building with two diagonally placed towers was constructed in the middle of the century.
-Thomas Galskyt's two sons—who both owned Sønderskov—were both killed bu fellow noblemen.
-In 1554, PederGalskyt was killed by Johan Juel.
+Thomas Galskyt's two sons—who both owned Sønderskov—were both killed by fellow noblemen.
+In 1554, Peder Galskyt was killed by Johan Juel.
 In 1574, Otto Galskyt was killed by Jakob Skram.

 Peder Galskyt's widow Bege Clausdatter survived her son Albert.
-Her son-in-law Christoffer Rosenkrantz was later executed for embezzkement.
+Her son-in-law Christoffer Rosenkrantz was later executed for embezzlement.
 In 1600, she sold Sønderskov to Børge Rosenkrantz.
-He kept Sønderskov until his death in 164, but spent most of his time on his Scanian estate Ørup.
+He kept Sønderskov until his death in 1614, but spent most of his time on his Scanian estate Ørup.

 Juel and Due

 On Rosenkrantz's death in 1614 Sønderskov was sold to Thomas Juel.
 He was already the owner of nearby Estrup Manor.
-Sønderskov's main building was shortly after the sale destroyed by fire.
+Sønderskov's main building was destroyed by fire shortly after the sale.
 Juel immediately embarked on the construction of a new main building.
 The Renaissance-style building was completed in 1620.